-Most of us are aware that good quality sleep is essential for our overall well-being and inadequate sleep is associated with many health problems.
+Most of us are aware that good quality sleep is essential for our overall well-being, and that inadequate sleep is associated with many health problems.
 However, an astonishing one third of American adults are not getting enough sleep on a regular basis, according to the Centers for Disease Control (CDC).
+Research shows that not getting enough sleep increases the risk of common metabolic problems.
+Sleep deprivation also affects our mood, and fogs our ability to think clearly.

-Research shows that not getting enough sleep increases the risk of common metabolic and cardiovascular health conditions.
-Sleep deprivation can also have a negative influence on our mood, cognition, and overall sense of well-being.
-For those that have occasional or chronic sleep disruptions, some culprits can be found hiding in their diet.
-Here are some tips to help ensure we get our much-needed zs.
+For those of us with occasional or regular sleep disruptions, some culprits can be found hiding in our diet.
+Here are some tips to help ensure we get our much-needed z’s.

 Caffeine

+Consuming caffeine late in the day can seriously disrupt sleep, not only because it’s stimulating, but also since it can affect your stress response and disrupt melatonin and cortisol balance.
 We all know that coffee late in the day is a no-no, but we’re not always aware of the many foods and beverages where caffeine might be lurking.
-Sodas, flavored water, protein bars and even chocolate can pack a jittery punch.
+Sodas, teas, and even chocolate can pack a jittery punch.

 If you find yourself dozing in the afternoon and want a healthy pick-me-up, Organic Matcha Power® is a great coffee alternative.
 It provides a balanced, natural energy lift for 4+ hours and gently sustains your concentration and productivity while simultaneously supporting your overall health and well-being.